StevenZh23/AIATL_Project/README.md

 # 🧠 AIATL: AI-Assisted Triage and Learning System

 A real-time, multi-agent healthcare assistant built to intelligently analyze patient symptoms and route cases to the appropriate medical specialists.
-This system combines large language models (LLMs), a Streamlit web interface, and MongoDB for an interactive triage experience with specialist alerts and diagnostic support.
+This system combines large language models (LLMs), a Streamlit web interface, and MongoDB for an interactive triage experience with specialist alerts and diagnostic support!

 ---